 Last Updated: 2022-07-13

 Do you have any suggestions or corrections for this article?

 Click here to contribute feedback

 The Fire Ball Python is known as a colour enhancing morph, with it being used in many combos to clean up patterns and make colours more vibrant.
-Baby Fire Ball Pythons can vary in tone and can be hard to tell from a Normal Ball Python for inexperienced breeders, but with pretty much each shed the browns become more yellow and by adult age can easily be told apart.
+Baby Fire Ball Pythons can vary in tone and can be hard to tell from a Normal Ball Python for inexperienced breeders, but with pretty much each shed, the browns become more yellow.
+By adulthood, they can easily be told apart.

 The Fire mutation was first noticed around 1995 by NERD in one of their animals.

-In the early 2000s a breeder from the UK named Eric Davies also noticed a similar trait in his animals and in 2003 produced the Super form, which is a Black Eyed Leucistic.
+In the early 2000s, a breeder from the UK named Eric Davies also noticed a similar trait in his animals.
+In 2003, he produced the super form, which is a Black-Eyed Leucistic.

 The head of a Fire Ball Python is usually topped with a heavily faded crown, often with a lighter spot in its center.
 Lips and nostril scales can range from a shocking yellow to a tanned white.

 The body of a Fire Ball Python follows the “alien head” pattern of a Normal Ball Python, but much brighter tones are displayed.